Green Christian encourages people to support National Car Free Day,

 Even if your church cannot totally be Car Free for a Sunday – perhaps because cars are needed to transport disabled people to church, or because the vicar cannot physically get between two tightly scheduled services any other way – putting up posters or leaflets about CarFree Day is an excellent way to make people think, and to start discussions on this topic.

 As Christians we should be concerned about the rightness of our actions and about the effect of these on the quality of life for other people.
 Our concerns must include those 30% of households in Britain which do not have access to a car for whatever reason.

-Our decisions about transport ARE part of our Christian responsibility to simplify our lifestyles as good stewards of God’s creation, standing against
+Our decisions about transport can be part of our Christian discipleship, and a way of caring for God’s creation and standing against

 - the wasting of resources

-- the dire effects of pollution, including aeroplane pollution
+- the dire effects of local and global pollution, particularly from aeroplanes

 - the disruption of people’s lives